iterative/dvc.org/content/docs/user-guide/project-structure/dvcyaml-files.md

 ### Available configuration fields

+- `y` - source from which the Y axis data comes from:

+  - Top-level plots: accepts string, list, or dictionary (like `data_source_path: column/field_name`).

+  - Plot outputs: column/field name found in the source plots file.

-- `x` (string) - column/field name from which the X axis data comes from.
+- `x` (string) - source from which the X axis data comes from.
 An auto-generated _step_ field is used by default.

-  - Top-level plots: Accepts string or dictionary.
-For dictionaries, the keys are used as paths to data sources.
-The values (strings) are treated as the source column/field names.
+  - Top-level plots: multiple `x` values are supported, but only if they match the number of `y` values and are specified as a dictionary (list is not supported).

   - Plot outputs: column/field name found in the source plots file.

-- `y` - source from which the Y axis data comes from:

-  - Top-level plots: Accepts string, list, or dictionary.
-For dictionaries, the keys are used as paths to data sources.
-The values (strings or lists) are treated as the source column/field names.

-  - Plot outputs: column/field name found in the source plots file.
+- `y_label` (string) - Y axis label.
+If all `y` data sources have the same field name, that will be the default.
+Otherwise, it's "y".

 - `x_label` (string) - X axis label.
 If all `y` data sources have the same field name, that will be the default.
 Otherwise, it's "x".

-- `y_label` (string) - Y axis label.
-If all `y` data sources have the same field name, that will be the default.
-Otherwise, it's "y".

 - `title` (string) - header for the plot(s).
 Defaults: